Spectrum (brand)

-Spectrum is the trade name of Charter Communications, that is used to market consumer and commercial cable television, internet, telephone, and wireless services provided by the company.
+Spectrum is the trade name of Charter Communications.
+The name is widely used by both market consumers and commercial businesses.
+Services that Spectrum offers include cable television, internet access, internet security, managed services, mobile phone, and unified communications.

-The brand was first introduced in 2014; prior to that, these services were marketed primarily under the Charter brand.
-Following the acquisitions of Time Warner Cable and Bright House Networks by Charter, these operations also merged into the Spectrum brand.
+The Spectrum brand name was introduced in 2014.
+Prior to that, these services were marketed primarily under the Charter brand.
+Following the acquisitions of Time Warner Cable and Bright House Networks by Charter in 2016, these operations also merged into the Spectrum brand.